 Using large, poster-size, sticky-board paper, each group should outline their recommendations and provide bullets for the underlying logic; on a separate sticky poster, they should provide their responses (as bullets) to each of the questions below.
 Groups will be explaining their plans, logic, and question responses to all the participants after the teamwork.

 - Was the concept of novel ecosystems useful in developing their plan?
 Did they draw upon the essays by Murcia or Hobbs?

 - What other sources informed their plan?
 (Provide a list.)

-(27 min) Have all the participants reassemble as a group and put their sticky sheets on the wall in front of the group.
-Then ask each group to have one person take ~ 3–5 minutes to explain their plan and then ~ 5 min for the whole group to respond to the questions from the other groups in the room.
-Encourage participants from the other to pose challenging questions or comments.
+(27 min.)
+Have all the participants reassemble as a group and put their sticky sheets on the wall in front of the group.
+Then ask each group to have one person take ~3–5 minutes to explain their plan and then ~5 min. for the whole group to respond to the questions from the other groups in the room.
+Encourage participants from the other groups to pose challenging questions or comments.
 Everyone should take notes as they will need these for the homework.
 The instructor may wish to take a photo of the poster-sized sticky sheets to share electronically with participants after the session.

 Origin of the Concept of Novel Ecosystems

 This essay reviews basic ideas on the existence and value of novel ecosystems.
 It discusses the evolution of the concept and presents a framework relying heavily on human agency as a foundational attribute of novelty.
 It also discusses what constitutes a novel ecosystem from the perspective of the authors and provides examples.